miklevin/MikeLev.in/_posts/2025-09-10-rg-xargs-sed-search-replace-pattern.md

 now even though I may eventually start using plugins with `vim` and `nvim`.
 I want to learn the *without plugins* ways of doing things first.
-Every time I try taking up plugins in vim/nvim I feel that off the beaten track feeling that works against muscle memroy.
+Every time I try taking up plugins in vim/nvim I feel that off the beaten track feeling that works against muscle memory.
 And then I inevitably see a YouTube *brogrammer* video on some tweaked out NeoVim configuration and want to vomit.
 But it is nice to have the two popular ones, `telescope.nvim` and `fzf.vim` at my fingertips in case I want to give them a spin.
 However for now while I recalibrate my muscle